olekgolus11/BAM/README.md

 ## How to run the game?
 In order to start playing the game you have to:
-1. Run the `GameServer.py` on one of the computers
+1. Run the `GameServer.exe` on one of the computers
 2. Input the host ip (we recommend using hamachi for this) or leave it empty to run the server locally
-3. Run `Client.py` for 3 players and input either host ip, or `localhost` if server is ran locally
+3. Run `Client.exe` for 3 players and input either host ip, or `localhost` if server is run locally
 4. Have fun!

 ## Game rules 📜